Pomog/ChemTrack-Android/docs/technical_task.md

 ### 4.4 Code Scanning
 - **Description:** The application should support barcode scanning or QR code scanning to streamline the logging process.
-- **User Roles:** All roles (Admin, User, Storekeeper)
+- **User Roles:** All roles (Admin, User, Storekeeper) /*Comment from DV - I have doubts about the above task, it is not so easy to implement and requires of knowlage of some 3rd party applicatons*/

 ### 4.5 Reporting
 - **Description:** Users, especially Storekeepers, should have access to detailed reports on chemical transactions, indicating who took chemicals, when they were taken, when they were returned, and the remaining quantity.